 Be very careful what you reveal or share with a narcissist.

 Their Way or the Highway

-By now you probably see why an intimate relationship with a narcissist doesn’t work.
-They may not realize it, but narcissists end up in relationships where they neglect their partners’ needs, manipulate them into thinking everything is their fault and suck them dry like vampires.
+By now you probably see why an intimate relationship with a narcissist just doesn’t work.
+They may not realize it, but narcissists end up in relationships where they neglect their partners’ needs, manipulate them into thinking everything is their fault and suck them dry like a vampire.

 At the end of the day neglect, manipulation and love simply can’t coexist.

 They are simply stuck in a state of entitlement and believe that things should always go their way.

 Although this is due to their fragile self-esteem and need to be taken care of and validated, it is not your job to make sure all their needs are met, especially when they’re not going through the same effort for you, whereas a healthy person would.

 “Don’t set yourself on fire just to keep someone else warm.” – Penny Reid